-Eleven fans died 34 years ago today during a stampede to the front of Riverfront Coliseum for a Who concert.
-Eight others were seriously injured in the crush, which happened as the crowd raced in before a December 3, 1979 show.
-All of those who perished were between the ages of 15 and 27.
+Almost a dozen fans died during a stampede at a Who concert on Dec.
+3, 1979 in Cincinnati's Riverfront Coliseum.
+Eight others were seriously injured in the crush, which happened as concertgoers raced in before the band's show.
+All of those who died were between the ages of 15 and 27.

-The concert went on as planned at the urging of new Cincinnati Mayor Ken Blackwell, who feared a riot.
-Neither Pete Townshend and Roger Daltrey were told of the horrific events that had unfolded just outside until after their main set was complete, according to Rolling Stone.
+The concert went on as planned at the urging of Cincinnati's new mayor, Ken Blackwell, who feared a riot.
+Pete Townshend and Roger Daltrey were not told of the tragedy that had unfolded just outside until after their main set was over, according to Rolling Stone.

-The Who was, by all accounts, devastated: "There's no words to say what I feel," Daltrey told Cincinnati rock station WEBN.
-"I'm a parent, as well.
+The Who, by all accounts, were devastated: "There's no words to say what I feel," Daltrey told Cincinnati rock station WEBN.
+"I'm a parent as well.
 I've got a boy of 15, and two little girls.
 All I can say is: I'm sorry for what's happened."
-In a separate ITN news report, Townshend added: "For us, it's deeply, deeply painful — because we live off these kids.
+In a separate ITN news report, Townshend added: "For us, it's deeply, deeply painful, because we live off these kids.
 They're our bread and butter."

-Sadly, a similar situation had already occurred at the same arena, when some 2,000 rushed the doors at a August 3, 1976 concert featuring Elton John.
+A similar situation had taken place at the same arena just a few years earlier, when 2,000 fans rushed the doors at an Elton John concert on Aug.
+3, 1976.
 There had also been crowd control-related incidents during previous dates headlined by Yes and Led Zeppelin.
-A 1976 item from the Cincinnati Enquirer quoted fire captain James Gamm as expressing deep concerns over the practice of festival seating — adding that he feared bodies could "pile up in a major catastrophe."
+A 1976 story in the Cincinnati Enquirer quoted fire captain James Gamm expressing concern over festival seating, saying that he feared bodies could "pile up in a major catastrophe."

-First-come, first-served ticket sales would be banned in Cincinnati, even as 33 lawsuits followed.
-All of them had been settled by July 1984, according to the Enquirer.
-No criminal charges were ever filed.
+First-come, first-served ticket sales would eventually be banned in Cincinnati.
+Almost three dozen lawsuits were filed following the December 1979 tragedy.
+By 1984, all of them had been settled, according to the Enquirer.
+No criminal charges were ever filed regarding the 11 deaths.